-- All field school students will stay on campus in wall tents and will have access to showers and electrical outlets.
+- All field school students have the option to stay on campus in wall tents and will have access to showers and electrical outlets.

-- Field school students will not be charged for room fees, but are required to pay for board (meals).
+- Field school students will not be charged for room fees if they choose to stay in wall tents, but are required to pay for board (meals).

 Visitation and Guests

 All campus visitors must be accompanied by a current student at all times.
 Day visitors must check in at fort office and register vehicles so that security knows they are allowed to be on campus.
 Only enrolled students are allowed to stay on campus, therefore no overnight visitors are allowed in student casitas.